Julia-Immer/developer-notes/developer-notes.md

 ### The DockerFile

 You can build an image with only the FROM command.
 Only one CMD is run, the very last one specified in the file.
 This is run after the container image is started.

+#### COPY vs ADD

+Both COPY and ADD copy files and directories, along with their contents into the image.

+ADD however has extra features where it can also fetch tar archives from a URL and unpack them.
+COPY is generally prefered if you are only wanting to move files.
+Always use COPY when you don't need extraction.

+BEST practice is to avoid ADD entirely and use `RUN curl` etc.

 ### Building the image